cxxr/better-java/README.md

 This is more of a software engineering section than a Java section, but one of the best ways to write testable software is to use [dependency injection][di] (DI).

-In Java, you can do this is with the [Spring Framework][spring].
-You should provide the dependencies via constructor arguments rather than using the traditional bean way of setting properties.
-This has several advantages:

-1. No need for [InitializingBean][initializingbean]
-2. You can make immutable objects
-3. Partially constructed objects are a lot less likely

-And one more thing: [don't overuse Spring][springso].
+Because Java strongly encourages OO design, to make testable software, you need to use DI.

+In Java, this is typically done with the [Spring Framework][spring].
+It has an XML configuration based wiring, and is still rather popular.
+It's important that you [don't overuse Spring][springso] because of its XML-based configuration format.
 There should be absolutely no logic or control structures in XML.
 It should only inject dependencies.

 Good alternatives to using Spring is Google and Square's [Dagger][dagger] library or Google's [Guice][guice].
 They don't use Spring's XML